 Rob.
 Devlin has cut the grass in the new Vegie Garden (over by the Handball Alley) & is going to bale it before it’s ploughed.
 About 4 bales worth!
-They’ve sold most of the cattle now – just a few stragglers – lost lot averaged about $70 a head – bout for about $40 a head.
+They’ve sold most of the cattle now – just a few stragglers – last lot averaged about $70 a head.
 (I think).
 [Get a profit of about $16000 all clear I would say.
 It doesn’t go anywhere!]

 Can’t think of any more news.
 Must go and have one of my 84 cups of tea!